 Introduces and provides practice in the business, team, communication, and self-management skills needed to provide excellent technical support for computer users.

-Recommended preparation: NET 111 and NET 112 or equivalent experience.
+Prerequisite: NET 111 and NET 112 with grades of C or better.

 NET 211 Supporting Operating Systems (2-2) 3 crs.
 Provides students with hands-on experience installing, configuring, managing, and troubleshooting a currently popular operating system.
 Topics also include troubleshooting desktop user environments, networking and network resources such as printers and storage devices.
 Recommended preparation: NET 111, NET 112, NET 121, and NET 122 or equivalent experience.